DODAVPN/DBM-Raw-Packs/README.md

 ### Trivia System
 1. Open Command Prompt (CMD) in your Bot Directory.
 (SHIFT + Right click)
-2. Type these 2 lines in:
+2. Type these 2 lines in
 - npm install snekfetch
 - npm install entities
 If not installed, the system will malfunction.